 Both compute and management hosts are identically configured, within their respective tiers.
-The management Tier leverages the shared vSAN storage so can make full use of vSphere HA and vSRN Compute nodes can be added to add HA to the configured storage policy.
-The hosts can be configured in an HA cluster following the boundaries of vSAN 6.5 limits dictated by VMware (6,400 VMs per vSAN Cluster).
+The management Tier leverages the shared VMware vSAN storage so can make full use of vSphere HA and VxRail Compute nodes can be added to add HA to the configured storage policy.
+The hosts can be configured in an HA cluster following the boundaries of VMware vSAN 6.2 limits dictated by VMware (6,400 VMs per VMware vSAN Cluster).
 This will result in multiple HA clusters managed by multiple vCenter servers.

-The number of supported VMs (200) is a soft limit and this is discussed further in section 6 of this document.
+The number of supported VMs (200\) is a soft limit and this is discussed further in section 6 of this document.

-vSAN Limits Minimum Maximum
+VMware vSAN Limits Minimum Maximum

-Number of supported ESXi hosts per vSAN cluster 3 64
+Number of supported ESXi hosts per 3 64

+VMware vSAN cluster

-Number of supported VMs per host 1 200
+Number of supported VMs per host n/a 200

-Number of supported VMs per vSAN Cluster 1 6400
+Number of supported VMs per VMware n/a 6400

+vSAN Cluster

 Disk groups per host 1 5

 HDDs per disk group 1 7

 SSDs per disk group 1 1

 Components per host n/a 9000

 Components per object n/a 64